Neighbourhood Small Grants

 - Your project must be free, accessible and welcoming to all.
 You may not charge entrance fees, request donations, or fundraise for other projects and/or organizations.

-- With the exception of community gardens, projects involving infrastructure building, upgrading or maintenance are not eligible.
+- Except for community gardens, projects involving infrastructure building or upgrading or purchasing of large equipment such as computers are not eligible.

 - Projects involving therapy and counseling support are not eligible.